 Weber Smokey Mountain Charcoal Cooker

-In the summer time I use this one a couple of times a week for cooking meats, such as chicken and steaks.
+In the summertime I use this one a couple of times a week for cooking meats, such as chicken and steaks.
 The chicken is always amazing and tastes as good as anything you’ll buy out there.
 The size is perfect for several friends and family.
-You can easily throw a couple of chickens of several lbs of ribs on there without a problem.
+You can easily throw a couple of chickens or several pounds of ribs on there without a problem.

 Dyna-Glo Vertical Charcoal Smoker

-I purchased this back in 2013 for my grandfather and he absolutely loves it!
-This was about the time I got into really using charcoal smokers almost every day.
-For about $150 it’s the best vertical charcoal smoker out there if you ask me.
-I little bit of a step down from the more expensive Weber.
+I purchased this Dyna-Glo vertical offset charcoal smoker years ago for my grandfather and he absolutely loves it!
+For the budget-friendly price, it’s the best vertical charcoal smoker out there if you ask me.
+That said, it’s a little bit of a step down from the more expensive Weber.

-The first thing that you’ll notice about the Dyna-Glo are the quality of the materials, this baby is built like a bank safe.
+The first thing that you’ll notice about the Dyna-Glo are the quality of the materials – this baby is built like a bank safe.
 The racks inside are very well-built and easy to take in and out.
-The sliding try makes it easy to add charcoal and cleaning is pretty easy as well.
+The sliding tray makes it easy to add charcoal and cleaning is pretty easy as well.

-After taking with my grandfather for this review, he hasen’t had a problem in the several years that he’s owned this.
-He doesn’t use it as often as I use mine but he love it.
+After talking with my grandfather for this review, he hasn’t had a problem in the several years that he’s owned this.
+He doesn’t use it as often as I use mine but he loves it.
 It’s perfect for smoking just about everything and there isn’t any need for modifications.

 The last thing you would need to do, since there is no water pan, is to get some other type of pan.
 Most people like to use the cheap lasagna pans and put that at the bottom of the smoker box.
 You can watch a couple of videos on how to do this and it’s not too difficult to figure out.